 Church Branding Marketing Ideas

-2. Church Signage – Church marketing ideas that include signage offer a practical yet successful approach.
-Your sign is the first element potential and existing members see when they drive onto the property.
-Invest in a well-designed permanent sign at outside entrances and smaller signs in the lobby or welcome desks, and throughout the church complex.
+2. Church Signage – Church marketing ideas that include signage are a practical yet effective approach.
+Your sign is your first impression on visitors and is the first thing your members see when they drive onto the property.
+Invest in a well-designed permanent sign at outside entrances and smaller signs in the lobby or welcome desks and throughout the church complex.

-3. Printed Materials – Effective church branding ideas include developing, designing, printing and distributing materials that keep your logo before the members’ faces.
-Your brand should be prominently featured on every piece of literature, church letterhead, business cards and envelopes; programs, offering envelopes, direct mailers, and pledge cards.
+3. Printed Materials – Effective church branding ideas include developing, designing, printing, and distributing materials that keep your logo before the members’ faces.
+Your brand should be prominently featured on every piece of literature, church letterheads, business cards, envelopes, programs, offering envelopes, direct mailers, and pledge cards.

 Church Social Media Marketing Ideas

-7. Broadcast live! – Your church doesn’t have to spend thousands on television broadcasts.
+7. Broadcast live – Your church doesn’t have to spend thousands on television broadcasts.
 You can use your social media account to broadcast live from a cell phone or tablet.
-Appoint someone to tape every service and reach thousands at home, across the nation, or overseas.
+Appoint someone to record every service and reach thousands at home, across the nation, or overseas.
 Church advertising ideas that incorporate live social media broadcasts are highly successful in building membership.